 Surgery is the first treatment to try for most types of cancer, as solid tumours can usually be surgically removed.

-Two other commonly used treatment methods are:
+2 other commonly used treatment methods are:

 The National Institute for Health and Care Excellence (NICE) has produced referral guidelines for suspected cancer.